Zhao Rui (basketball)

-Zhao Rui (赵睿, born January 14, 1996) is a Chinese basketball player for the Chinese national team and the Guangdong Southern Tigers.
+Zhao Rui (赵睿, born January 14, 1996) is a Chinese basketball player for the Chinese national team and the Beijing Ducks.
 He was included in the Chinese squad for the 2019 FIBA Basketball World Cup.

 Later, Zhao was included in China's squad for the 2023 FIBA Basketball World Cup qualification.

+In August 2025, Zhao joined another CBA team Beijing Ducks.